Scotiabank Saddledome

 The Saddledome’s future is likely numbered, but exactly when and how it will happen remains up in the air as Flames ownership and the city of Calgary and province of Alberta have battled for years on how to properly replace it.

 An agreement to build a new downtown events center was reached a few years back, but in early 2022 was abruptly terminated.
-However, in 2023 another deal was struck, and while plans haven’t been finalized, the current proposal will build a new arena for the Flames just north of the Saddledome on the Calgary Stampede grounds.
+However, in 2023 another deal was struck that will build a new arena for the Flames just north of the Saddledome on the Calgary Stampede grounds.
+Work has begun on the site, with construction expected to begin in late 2024.

 Until a new facility is finally built, the Saddledome will get plenty of use as Calgary’s primary indoor events center.
 In addition to hosting the Flames, the arena serves as the home of the Western Hockey League’s Calgary Hitmen and the National Lacrosse League’s Calgary Roughnecks.